mbovel/formal-verification-project/paper-review/review.md

 thought of as SMT problems, such as the radio frequency problem, without the need for a specialized solver.

+# Conclusion

+This paper proposes a variant of SMT in which a theory can be strengthened at will, in order to find answers to Max-SMT problems.
+The paper uses the DPLL framework to prove their variant correct, which allows them to extend an existing DPLL solver with little effort.
+The resulting solver can handle a well-known "hard" problem, radio frequency assignment, which is not typically thought of as an SMT problem since it requires optimization and not only satisfiability.

+The main strength of the paper is that it explains DPLL(T) and the authors' proposed strengthening very well.
+The contribution is not just useful but also simple enough to understand, and the resulting solver has comparable performance to more complex solvers.

+However, the empirical evaluation leaves much to be desired, as the exact benchmarks used are not specified and the results are not always in the new solver's favor.
+The main evaluation outcome is that the solver is "good enough" compared to more complex ones, but it is entirely possible that with different sets of benchmarks the results could be very different.

+We plan on using Max-SMT in order to improve the counter-example generation of a theorem prover such as Stainless.
+Stainless can use Z3 [@z3], which implements optimization strategies [@z3opt] similar to those described in this paper.
+Thus, we should be able to minimize counter-examples by finding a function that maps an example to its complexity (which is somewhat subjective) and asking Z3 to minimize the function's output on the example.

 # References